Hidayathamir/unofficial-indonesian-covid-api/README.md

 uvicorn main:app
 ```
 3. Open browser and go to the url [http://127.0.0.1:8000/docs](http://127.0.0.1:8000/docs).

+# Docker Version
+Docker version can be found [here](https://hub.docker.com/r/hidayathamir/unofficial-indonesian-covid-api).
+You need to know how to run docker image and map docker host port to port 8000 in the container.

 # API Contract
 1. GET `https://<host>:<port>/api/v1/`.
 Entry point for all API, provide general information of covid cases.